ouch528/TikTok-TechJam-2025-last-dance/README.md

 ## ↩️ General Flow of Pipeline

-Data Collection (Both Reviews Dataset & User-Metadata Dataset) -> Data Cleaning -> EDA -> Feature Engineering -> Modelling -> Final Evaluation
+Data Collection (Both Reviews Dataset & User-Metadata Dataset) -> Data Cleaning -> EDA -> Feature Engineering -> Dataset Split -> Modelling -> Final Evaluation

 For the user_metadata dataset, we would be use the user's past reviews that we have collected, aggregate them to form user-level features, and merge them with the main `Reviews Dataset`.